 Michelle: If possible, I would say to talk to other people who are already a part of the NDIS, get some information about how they found their first planning session.

-Lisa: Ask other parents out there what’s on their plans before going in to the meeting.
-I suppose at the end of the day though, it is all about your child, what your child needs, you know them better than anybody, you know what they need.
+Lisa: I find at the end of the day though, it is all about your child, what your child needs, you know them better than anybody, you know what they need.
 So have that list in your head, where you want to go and what’s the outcome for your child at that end of the year, where do you want to be with your child, and that will give you the answers for the other things, I think.

 Michelle: The NDIS is a more personal plan.
 It caters more to the individual child rather than the children as a whole, and especially for autism spectrum disorder, it is a spectrum and every child is very different, so it’s nice to have that real individual-ness about it.

-Lisa: For me, the advice is to definitely persist and get through that first planning session research, get to know the system because what the outcome is for your kids, you can do so many more therapies, it helps monetary, it takes that pressure off the family.
+Lisa: For me, the advice is to definitely persist and get through that first planning session.
+Research, get to know the system.
 So I definitely say, persist through it and it’s well worth it.